 The regulations apply to self-employed individuals, companies and organisations.

 Trainers collect and share personal data with Team Teach Ltd in the form of Summary Evaluations, so they may be regarded as Data Processors.
-They have a legal duty to make sure they obtain consent, protect the data, do not use it for any other purpose and safely dispose of it after 7 years.
+They have a legal duty to make sure they obtain consent, protect the data, do not use it for any other purpose and safely dispose of it after seven years.

 Commercial training companies who deliver Team Teach training under licence must have their own Data Controllers.
-They are responsible for ensuring their own GDPR and DPA compliance.
+They are responsible for ensuring their own GDPR compliance.
 Individual trainers have the same responsibilities as Employer Trainers.

 In small companies they may be the Data Controller, in the case of the data they retain and Data Processors in relation to the data they forward to Team Teach.
-They need to ensure compliance with GDPR & DPA themselves.
+They need to ensure compliance with GDPR themselves.
 They might find it helpful to use the Team Teach Privacy Notice as a model, before reviewing their current systems and writing their own Privacy Notice.
-When trainers complete the Summary Evaluation Form they are signing an undertaking to comply with GDPR & DPA and protect all related data.
+When trainers complete the Summary Evaluation Form they are signing an undertaking to comply with GDPR and protect all related data.

 The only difference for Principal Trainers is that they collect more data on behalf of Team Teach Ltd. In addition to the signing-in forms and summary evaluations, they forward course registration documents.